 Sec.
 19-28.
-Preliminary plan-Townhouse and condominium Multifamily subdivisions.
+Preliminary plan Multifamily subdivisions.

-The preliminary plan for a townhouse or condominium multifamily subdivision shall be on a blue-line or black-line print.
+The preliminary plan for a multifamily subdivision shall be on a blue-line or black-line print.
 The scale shall be 100 feet to the inch for the overall view, and the scale of the detailed drawings shall be appropriate to the level of detail but not less than 60 feet to the inch, except in cases where the agent approves an alternate scale.
 If more than one sheet is used, sheets shall be numbered in sequence and an index shall be provided.
 The preliminary plan shall include the following information:

 - (a) The name of the subdivision, owner, subdivider and surveyor or engineer, the date of drawing, number of sheets, north arrow, tax parcel identification number, zoning, and graphic scale.
-If true north is used, the method of determination must be shown.
 The plan shall also list any proffers or special use permit conditions that affect the property. - (b) Location of the proposed subdivision on an inset map at a scale of not less than one inch equals 2,000 feet, showing adjoining roads, their names and numbers, subdivisions and other landmarks. - (c) A closed boundary survey, or existing survey of record, total acreage, acreage of subdivided area, existing buildings, existing graves, objects or structures marking a place of burial, names of owners and existing property lines within the boundaries of the tract and for adjacent properties thereto, proposed monuments, lots, lot numbers, lot areas, blocks, building setback and yard lines.
 If any exceptions have been granted by the planning commission in accordance with section 19-18, the plan shall include a note detailing any exception so granted. - (d) All existing, platted and proposed streets, including their names, numbers and widths; existing and proposed utility, drainage or other easements, public areas and parking spaces; culverts, drains and watercourses, lakes, their names and other pertinent data.
 If the streets are to be private, the plan shall include a private streets declaration in accordance with section 19-14. - (e) All parcels of land to be dedicated for public use and conditions of such dedication.